Wholesale trade shows: How to get ahead of the competition [2022 guide]

 - The buyer is likely to have forgotten about the order.
 Or at least the details of the order.
 And they have no way to check up on them (they’re in your order book, remember?)

 - You haven’t sent the buyer any type of confirmation on the order yet.
-And when you try to follow up weeks later, he or she won’t feel very committed to whatever you agreed on at the trade show.
+And when you try to follow-up weeks later, he or she won’t feel very committed to whatever you agreed to at the trade show.

 - The buyer met other brands at the trade show that had far simpler ordering processes than you, making it an easy choice to select them over you.

 There are potentially numerous reasons why new customers don’t follow through on orders and it’s impossible to determine which is the most common one.
 However, as you can probably tell, many of them can be fixed by going from paper to a B2B eCommerce solution.
 This way, for example, the customers get an order confirmation instantly meaning that they will remember their order and feel more committed later on.

 Such a feature is just one of the gazillion features in Turis – the best B2B eCommerce platform there is!

 Existing customers engaging with you at trade shows already know about your order process (whether or not it’s digital).
 This means that they, compared to new customers, are more likely to follow through on a potential order placed in a trade show setting.

 There is however still one major risk for existing customers at wholesale trade shows.
 That is, they’ll experience how easy and simple it can be to interact with other brands in the ordering process.
 You don’t want to be the brand that’s still stuck with pen and paper while your competitors are spitting out orders with their fancy digital setup.